At the beginning of 2019, I made a radical decision that changed not only the rest of the year, but my whole life.

 Over the years I have worked at many companies, from Nestlé and Dr. Oetker to Hessing, a major producer of private label salads, lettuce and other convenience vegetables.
 My added value is that I:

-That is why I am now working with companies to ensure that plant-based food becomes the norm by increasing the supply in supermarkets.
+That’s why I am now working with companies to ensure that plant-based food becomes the norm by increasing the supply in supermarkets.

 SOME NICE FACTS ABOUT ME:

-And now I'm curious about you!
+And now I'm interested to learn about you!

 I like working with driven people.
 You may want to start with a plant-based product because you believe there is a market for this (and that’s right!).
-Or because you would like to contribute to a better world?
+Or is it because you would like to contribute to a better world?
 It’s probably even a combination of these.